Unvortex Lattice and Topological Defects in Rigidly Rotating Multicomponent Superfluids

-\foreignlanguage{english}{Numerical minimization of energy \eqref{eq:energy} using a steepest descent algorithm confirms that the described mapping has the same topological structure as the ground state, even for smaller values of $F$.
-The ground state lattice is triangular (see Fig. \eqref{fig:The--lattice.}) with tetrahedrally-arranged defects on the sphere.} \foreignlanguage{english}{These results are consistent with the prediction of a triangular} \foreignlanguage{english}{lattice for} pseudospin-$1/2$ and spin-$1$\foreignlanguage{english}{ systems\citep{Two-component Bose-Einstein condensates with a large number of vortices,Rotating spin-1 bosons in the lowest Landau level}, and }its experimental observation for pseudospin-$1/2$\foreignlanguage{english}{ \citep{Vortex-lattice dynamics in rotating spinor Bose-Einstein condensates}}.
-However, the previous analyses have predominantly focused on individual spinor components, unlike our approach, which adopts a geometrical $\mathrm{SU}\left(2\right)$ and gauge symmetric viewpoint, and reveals the presence and significance of the defects outlined in this paper.
+Numerical minimization of energy \eqref{eq:energy} using a steepest descent algorithm confirms that the actual ground state has the same topological structure as the mapping shown in Fig. \eqref{fig:Four-sections-on}, manifesting a triangular lattice with tetrahedrally-arranged defects on the sphere.
+This structure remains the same for all spin values.
+These results are consistent with the prediction of a triangular lattice for pseudospin-$1/2$ and spin-$1$ systems in Refs. \citep{Two-component=000020Bose-Einstein=000020condensates=000020with=000020a=000020large=000020number=000020of=000020vortices,Rotating=000020spin-1=000020bosons=000020in=000020the=000020lowest=000020Landau=000020level}, and its experimental observation for pseudospin-$1/2$ \citep{Vortex-lattice=000020dynamics=000020in=000020rotating=000020spinor=000020Bose-Einstein=000020condensates}.
+However, the previous analyses have predominantly focused on separate spinor components, unlike our approach, which adopts a geometrical $\mathrm{SO}\left(3\right)$ symmetric viewpoint and reveals the presence and significance of the defects.

-Until now, our focus has centered on understanding the defects through their influence on the magnetic structure.
+Thus far, our analysis has focused on understanding the defects through their influence on the magnetic structure.
 However, due to the Mermin-Ho relation, they also have a crucial effect on the condensate flow.
-To delve into this aspect, we relax the constraint $\mathbf{v}=\mathbf{\boldsymbol{\omega}}\times\mathbf{r}$, allowing us to explore the ground state of a large yet finite $F$ system, utilizing the Euler-Lagrange equations derived from energy \eqref{eq:energy}.
+To explore this, we relax the constraint $\mathbf{v}=\mathbf{\boldsymbol{\omega}}\times\mathbf{r}$, allowing us to explore the ground state of a system with large yet finite $F$, utilizing the Euler-Lagrange equations derived from energy \eqref{eq:energy}.